 Safety sensors are designed to detect threats or dangers other than intruders.
 These sensors are crucial to any system and include:

 - Smoke alarms placed throughout the home.
 Your security company should follow Virginia’s requirements on the number and placement of smoke detectors.

 - CO detectors, which are the only way to detect the presence of deadly carbon monoxide.

 - Water sensors, which are small devices that alert you to water leaks in the house.
 While not deadly, water leaks can lead to expensive water damage.

-- Emergency pendants, also known as medical alert devices, are small devices usually worn on a pendant around the neck or on the wrist.
+- Emergency pendants, also known as senior alert devices, are small devices usually worn on a pendant around the neck or on the wrist.
 If there’s an emergency, the wearer can press a button and alert the monitoring center.

 Professional monitoring is one of the most important parts of your security system.
 When an alarm in your home goes off, it alerts the monitoring company, who in turn attempt to contact you to verify there is an emergency.
 If they’re unable to, or if there is in fact an emergency in your home, they’ll contact emergency services on your behalf.